WaelOGC/OGC-NewFinity-Palstform/docs/01-core-systems/09-ui-ux-framework-and-design-system-overview.md

 - Transparent layered cards

-- Neon border or edge glow
+- Plasma border with internal glow and diffused depth

 - Icon or illustration support